Tianyu-Zhang-Andrew/ProjectIHaveDone/README.md

  • Doctors can monitor patients' real-time heart rate, blood presure, body temperature remotely and give them real-time advice through video conferencing.

+ • Read readme file in the zip for more detailed information.

 The rest of the projects were done in university courses.